Pot Warehouses Are Going Through a Boom

 More cities are getting onboard with the cannabis industry because it is an economic driver that not only generates tax revenue for city coffers, but also provides well-paying jobs, Glauser notes.
 Additionally, cannabis retailers that are seeking acceptance in communities are trying to demonstrate that dispensaries are not scary places by investing in high-end storefronts.
 This, in turn, is helping to revitalize deteriorating commercial districts by encouraging other retailers to improve their own storefronts.

 Capital to create space for cannabis-related businesses is almost always provided by private investors.
 That’s because most banks will not finance such properties since cannabis is still an illegal drug under federal law.
 Even if a bank does finance an industrial building occupied by a cannabis business, it will not finance the premium paid for a building in a marijuana-friendly location.
-For example, Fritzpatrick notes that if an investor pays $1.5 million for a building valued at $1 million because it is in a jurisdiction that allows cannabis-related businesses, the bank would only finance $800,000 based on 20 percent leverage.
+For example, Fitzpatrick notes that if an investor pays $1.5 million for a building valued at $1 million because it is in a jurisdiction that allows cannabis-related businesses, the bank would only finance $800,000 based on 20 percent leverage.

 Since 2014, the Rohrabacher–Farr amendment, which prohibits the Department of Justice and the Drug Enforcement Agency from spending funds to interfere with the implementation of state medical marijuana laws, has protected states and the cannabis industry from federal legal intervention.
-But since Rohrabacher–Farr is a budget amendment, it must be approved by Congress annually along with the federal budget, Fritzpatrick notes.
+But since Rohrabacher–Farr is a budget amendment, it must be approved by Congress annually along with the federal budget, Fitzpatrick notes.

 With the new Administration and Jeff Sessions as U.S. Attorney General, he suggests that Rohrabacher–Farr could be at risk.
-When it comes to the marijuana industry, Fritzpatrick says, “Sessions is naïve and oddly so.”
+When it comes to the marijuana industry, Fitzpatrick says, “Sessions is naïve and oddly so.”

 With the risk of federal intervention, Costello notes that in Colorado it has become somewhat of a standard for landlords to add a clause stating that if the landlord or tenant receives a letter from the federal government demanding that the tenant cease operations, the landlord agrees to hold the lease null and void with no penalties and allow the tenant to vacate within 30 days.
 Another, less-used clause makes the landlord responsible for the $600,000 approximate value of a full crop in the event of federal intervention.

-Note: Corrections: In the original article, Lori Glauser's and Jim Fitzpatrick's names were misspelled.
-They have now been updated.
-The article also stated that the state of Maryland has only 10 dispensaries, when the number is actually 100.